dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 - [Installing `curl`, `pip3` and `aws cli` on a fresh `verse` image](#installing-curl-pip3-and-aws-cli-on-a-fresh-verse-image)
 - [Reference docs](#reference-docs)

-*With thanks to the [Rocker Project](https://www.rocker-project.org/) for R on Docker, Indiana University and the National Science Foundation for cloud compute resources through [Jetstream](https://jetstream-cloud.org/), [DIBSCI](http://ivory.idyll.org/dibsi/2018/WHO.html) at UC Davis for documentation, and Carl Boettiger at UC Berkeley for reproducible research inspiration and an initial version of these instructions*
+*With thanks to the [Rocker Project](https://www.rocker-project.org/) for R on Docker, Indiana University and the National Science Foundation for cloud compute resources through [Jetstream](https://jetstream-cloud.org/), [DIBSCI](http://ivory.idyll.org/dibsi/2018/WHO.html) at UC Davis for documentation, and Carl Boettiger at UC Berkeley for reproducible research inspiration and an initial version of these instructions.
+All remaining errors are mine, and suggestions to improve these notes are welcome*

 [Jetstream](https://jetstream-cloud.org/) is an NSF-supported cloud compute resource that runs on the open-source software Atmosphere and OpenStack.